 THE GREAT OUTDOORS

-This mountainous province is home to 13 major ski resorts (and many smaller ones) that boast epic powder, heart-stopping descents and pristine backcountry bowls for downhillers, as well as miles of trails for those who prefer skinny skis and snowshoes.
-In summer, the resorts turn their lifts over to daredevil mountain bikers and hikers eager to explore the alpine meadows.
-Several, including Whistler Blackcomb and Kicking Horse Mountain Resort, have also installed a Via Ferrata
+Head for the hills.
+This mountainous province boasts 13 major ski resorts (and many smaller ones) with epic powder, heart-stopping descents and pristine backcountry bowls, as well as miles of trails for those who prefer skinny skis and snowshoes.
+In summer, the resorts turn their lifts and trails over to daredevil mountain bikers and hikers eager to explore the alpine meadows.

 HERITAGE AND CULTURE